fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 ### Validation

 As well as in GraphQL, the input is now validated using the validations defined in the mongoose schema.
 For handling possible validation errors in the schema, we must add an error-handling _try/catch_ block to the _save_ method.
-When we end up in the catch, we throw a suitable exception:
+When we end up in the catch, we throw a exception [GraphQLError](https://www.apollographql.com/docs/apollo-server/data/errors/#custom-errors) with error code :

 ```js
 Mutation: {